DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/report-parameters-with-predefined-static-values.md

 ---
 # Report Parameters with Predefined Static Values

 You can create a parameter with a list of predefined values.
-In the **Parameters** panel, such a parameter allows users to select a value from the predefined list.
+In the **Parameters** panel, such a parameter allows you to select a value from the predefined list.

 ![Report Parameter with Static Values](../../../../images/eurd-web-report-parameters-static-values.png)